-Ein Tina (Ein Notera) is located on the slopes of Golan Heights.
-And there is a loop trail that offers a water hike, pools, a waterfall, and a picnic area.
+Ein Tina (Ein Notera) on the slopes of Golan Heights offers pools, a water hike using a loop trail, a waterfall, and a picnic area.
 Thus, it is the perfect place for the hot summer days.

 Ein Tina (Ein Notera) nature reserve is located on the western slopes of the Golan Heights, not far from Hula Nature Reserve.

 There is a small sign on road #918 pointing to the entrance.
 The entrance is between Gonen and Gadot.
 The easiest way to reach this spot is by entering “Ein Tina parking” into Waze.

 Ein Tina (Ein Notera) water hike offers a loop trail.
 Here is an interactive map from israelhiking.osm.org.il where this trail is marked:

 There are two parking lots.
 One parking lot is close to road #918 and accessible to all vehicles.
 The second parking lot is near Ein Tina.
 And sometimes (depending on the weather), it can be reached only using an AWD car.

 |Name||Color of the Trail on the Map above||Description||Distance (km)||Total climb and descent (meters)||Notes|

 |Short Ein Tina loop trail||Black||It starts at Ein Tina pool (the closer parking).
 Then leads to the waterfall using the green trail and returns via the blue track.||0.8||130||If you prefer hiking only in the water, you can use the green trail in both directions.|

 |Long loop trail||Orange and Black||Same as the previous trail, but it starts at the further away parking (near road #918).||2.2||162|